M.A. in Journalism and Media Studies Program

 Many undergraduate programs involve a structured, highly directed path to a degree, but graduate students receive greater latitude in developing a plan for accomplishing those goals.
 At this stage of academic and professional development, graduate students should have clearly defined reasons for spending additional time and money on concentrated study.

 Undergraduate classes often require grade incentives for reading, study and attendance.
 None of this is deemed necessary in graduate classes, where students are expected to go beyond the assignments or stated expectations in exploring topics, issues and problems.
-For many students, undergraduate work focused on learning the fundamentals of their craft.
+For many students, undergraduate work focuses on learning the fundamentals of their craft.
 Graduate study calls for reflection, introspection and deeper understanding.
 Ideally, it is a time of satisfying, rewarding discovery for students and instructors.

 The M.A. in Journalism and Media Studies requires 36 hours of academic credit.
 A realistic program for a full-time student involves a nine-hour load in the fall and spring terms, stretching out over two academic years.
 Summer courses including internships are also available.